bludit/documentation-english/api/create-edit-delete-content/index.md

 ```

 ### cURL command example
-Here is an example to how to create a new page via the command line with the command curl.
-The file `data.json` has the basic data need it to create a new page.
+Here is an example that shows you how to create a new page via the command line with the command `curl`.
+The file `data.json` has the basic data needed to create a new page.

 File `data.json`
 ```